TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-09-21-eye-candy-written-to-consume.md

 The font, the way the words come to life, should be held as just as important as the actual meaning of the words while being a reflection of the author.

-For specific recommendations of fonts, check out my blog on Web Safe Fonts
+For specific recommendations of fonts, check out my blog on Web Safe Fonts:

 <https://idmx268-timothyblajsa.netlify.app/text%20and%20typography%20best%20practices>